PrestaShop/prestashop.github.io/news/_posts/2022-01-05-multistore-configuration-forms.md

 ## What does this mean

-In a configuration form, a merchant can set different values for different shop contexts, of which there are three, in this order of inheritance:
+In a configuration form, a merchant can set different values for three different shop contexts, in this order of inheritance:

 - All shop context
 - Group shop context